nasirayyub/mixerp/docs/database/sample-data.md

 # SQL (*.sql) Files
 Each of the .sql will be bundled to create a large sql-bundle file, which is nothing more than a plain sql file.
-The .sql files have the primary priority to get included on a budled file.
+The .sql files have the primary priority to get included on a bundled file.

 # Sample (*.sql.sample) Files
 These files will only be included when the flag **[include-sample]** is set to **true**.
 We use this flag for development purpose